draitchbar/vejby-tisvilde-vand-ha/README.md

 ## Sensors

-The integration creates three sensors for each water meter:
+The integration creates four sensors for each water meter:

 ### Daily Consumption Sensor